-PNLIP Protein Product Information
+PNLIP Protein, Human, Recombinant (His Tag) Product Information

 A DNA sequence encoding the human PNLIP (P16233) (Met1-Cys465) was expressed with a polyhistidine tag at the C-terminus.